Tsjippy/ChromecastPlugin/README.md

 ----------
 * After playing a custom mesagge, your previous playback does not resume. (except for YouTube)
 * Limited support for Netflix as they encrypt their data:
-  * If you pause netflix from the web/an app, Domoticz doesn't know, if you pause it from Domoticz it works
+  * If you pause netflix from the web/an app, Domoticz doesn't know
+  * If you pause it from Domoticz it works
+  * Title device does not get updated
-  * Spotify cannot mad to resume because of this bug: https://github.com/balloob/pychromecast/issues/253
+* Spotify cannot made to resume because of this bug: https://github.com/balloob/pychromecast/issues/253

 Known bugs
 ----------